Adopting – A Gift from God

 To make a very long story short, this little boy was in fact the one I believe God meant to be part of our family all along.
 When I first met him in the orphanage he was very reserved and hesitant, and would not speak a word or even come near me.
 But after I bribed him with a box of raisins, which he very quickly devoured, his eyes lit up and such a pure innocent smile shown across his face.
 I knew then and there that no matter what happened from that point on, there would be no turning back from this child.
 Peter Mathew, which means “Gift from God,” was our son.

-In our next column, Mary Jo will write about what it was like to welcome Peter into our family.
+In their next column, Mary Jo wrote about what it was like to welcome Peter into their family.
+Read Part 2 here.